Wyoming vs. Hawaii NCAA Football Odds, Plays and Insights | November 27, 2021

 - This season, the Rainbow Warriors have just one ATS win in four games as an underdog of 10 points or more.

-- When Hawaii amasses more than 333.6 yards, the team is 4-4 against the spread and 5-4 overall.
+- In games that Hawaii totals more than 333.6 yards, the team is 4-4 against the spread and 5-4 overall.

-- The Rainbow Warriors have turned the ball over 27 times this season, 14 more turnovers than the Cowboys have forced (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.